 Video edition software

 How shall I say this?
-Having the right tools and not knowing how to use it to it’s full potential is like giving a slow driver the keys to the Fomula one race car.
+Having the right tools and not knowing how to use it to their full potential is like giving a slow driver the keys to a formula one race car.
 He probably won't know what to do with it.
 Right?
-In the same way - having a good camera is good but even better is if you can learn how to use it to it’s potential.
+In the same way - having a good camera is good but even better is if you can learn how to use it to its potential.

-I was lucky to have a neighbor who gave me a few food photography lessons and that too practically.
-I’ve taken many of my blog pictures with him in our photo sessions.
-I am still learning and I know there is a huge potential and growth left for me.
+I am still learning and I have so much more to learn.
 I am exploring them one step at a time.
-More importantly I am seeing progress in my pictures and I feel proud of them.
+More importantly, I am seeing progress in my pictures and I feel proud of them.

-If you want to learn just the basics of photography with regards to cakes Then Craftsy has a good class.
+If you want to learn just the basics of photography with regard to cakes then Craftsy has a good class.